ghieth98/AirBnB_clone/README.md

 # AirBnB Clone ― The ALX-Holberton BnB

 # Description of the project
 This ALX AIRBNB project focused on the overall implementation of my five months of studies at the ALX-Holberton School - full-stack software engineering program.
-The aim of this project is to deploy a clone of the[Airbnb Website](https://www.airbnb.com/) by using my own server.
+The aim of this project is to deploy a clone of the[Airbnb Website] (https://www.airbnb.com/) by using my own server.
-At the end of the implementaton of this project, it will have:
+At the end of the implementation of this project, it will have:
     - A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
     - A website (front-end) with static and dynamic functionalities
     - A comprehensive database to manage the backend functionalities
-- An API that provides a communication interface between the front and backend of the system.
+    - An API that provides a communication interface between the front and back end of the system.

 # General concepts
 The concept of this project includes: